 FCC Regulation.
 The majority of the satellites in our current constellation are licensed and regulated by the FCC.
 We have final or temporary FCC authorization for all of our U.S.-licensed operating satellites.
 The special temporary authorizations ("STAs") in effect relating to our satellites cover various time periods, and thus the number held at any given time varies.
 In some cases, we have sought STAs because we needed temporary operational authority while we are awaiting grant of identical permanent authority.
 In others, we sought STAs because the activity was temporary in nature, and thus no permanent authority was needed.
 Historically, we have been able to obtain the STAs that we have needed on a timely basis.
 FCC satellite licenses have a fifteen-year term.
 At the end of a license term, we can request an extension to continue operating a satellite.
 In addition, our FCC satellite licenses that relate to use of those orbital locations and associated frequencies that were transferred to the United States at the time of our privatization in July 2001 are conditioned on our remaining a signatory to the Public Services Agreement with ITSO.
 Furthermore, any transfer of these licenses by us to a successor-in-interest is only permitted if such successor-in-interest has undertaken to perform our obligations under the Public Services Agreement.
-Some of our authorizations contain in 2001 because, as satellites previously operated by an intergovernmental entity, they had not been built in compliance with certain U.S. regulations.
+Some of our authorizations contain waivers of technical regulations.
+Many of our technical waivers were required when our satellites were initially licensed by the United States at privatization in 2001 because, as satellites previously operated by an intergovernmental entity, they had not been built in compliance with certain U.S. regulations.
 Since privatization, several replacement satellites for satellites licensed at privatization also have needed technical waivers as they are technically similar to the satellites they are replacing.